 A Glimmer of Hope

 The longer borders remain closed, the tougher it will be for economies to rebound.
-Most European countries rely on tourism – and American tourism, in particular.
+Many European countries rely on tourism – and American tourism, in particular.

 Tourism makes up 25% of Greece’s GDP.
 In France, it makes up 9.7% of its GDP, accounting for 2.9 million jobs.
 And in Spain, the tourism sector is the third-largest contributor to the economy.
 Put simply, Europe needs tourism to come back.

-Some countries have already decided they can’t go without tourism.
+Some countries have made clear they can’t go on much longer without tourism.